-What does Common Ground mean to you personally as a director?
+What does Common Ground mean to you personally as a creative?

-Tell us about a challenging moment during this project that you had to dig deep to get through?
+Tell us about a challenging moment during this project that you had to dig deep to get through it.

-Which scene or character best defines what you love about this project?
+Which scene/character best defines what you love about this project?

 How do we keep up to date with you and your work?